aecsocket/aeronet/README.md

   - User-swappable - can have multiple in a single app
 - Transport layer - [`aeronet_transport`]
   - Handles fragmentation, reliability, and ordering of messages
-  - Splits messages into packets, and reassembles packets into messages, which can be used layers above
+  - Splits messages into packets, and reassembles packets into messages, which can be used by layers above
   - Allows receiving acknowledgement of sent message acknowledgements
   - Technically user-swappable, but most code above this layer relies on [`aeronet_transport`]